Apply for Scholarships

 Department of Human Nutrition, Foods, and Exercise (HNFE) Scholarships and Awards

-HNFE offers the following awards and scholarships to outstanding applicants.
-You can apply for these awards in Scholarship Central.
+HNFE offers the following awards and scholarships to exceptional applicants.
+Interested applicants can apply for these awards in Scholarship Central.

-The following awards and scholarships are only for students in the Department of Human Nutrition, Foods, and Exercise (HNFE) at Virginia Tech.
+The following awards and scholarships are exclusively available to students enrolled in the Department of Human Nutrition, Foods, and Exercise (HNFE) at Virginia Tech.

 George A. Oley III Fund for Excellence

-Dr. George A. Oley III received a B.S. in Chemistry from Virginia Tech in 1975 and a Doctorate of Dental Surgery from the Medical College of Virginia in 1979.
+George A. Oley III received a Bachelor of Science (BS) in Chemistry from Virginia Tech in 1975 and a Doctor of Dental Surgery (DDS) from the Medical College of Virginia in 1979.
 Everyone in his family attended medical school.
 He has an interest in community service and Virginia Tech sports.
 The Fund for Excellence is open to all HNFE undergraduate students.

 Brenda H. Rohe Dietetic Scholarship

-Given by the Rohe family in honor of Brenda Rohe, a graduate of the HNFE's dietetics program, the scholarship is given to a rising junior or senior dietetics major from southwest Virginia or North Carolina who has demonstrated academic achievement, extracurricular leadership, community service, and talent for a career in Dietetics.
+Presented by the Rohe family in honor of Brenda H. Rohe, a distinguished graduate of HNFE’s dietetics program, this scholarship is awarded to a rising junior or senior student in HNFE who is a dietetics major from southwest Virginia or North Carolina.
+The recipient must have demonstrated academic excellence, extracurricular leadership, community service, and a remarkable aptitude for a career in dietetics.
 Applicants must have a permanent residence in North Carolina, or one of the following Virginia counties/cities to be eligible: Bland, Buchanan, Carroll, Craig, Dickenson, Floyd, Franklin, Giles, Grayson, Henry, Lee, Montgomery, Patrick, Pulaski, Roanoke, Russell, Scott, Smyth, Tazewell, Washington, Wise, or Wythe.

 College of Agriculture and Life Sciences (CALS) Outstanding Senior Award, HNFE candidate

-HNFE's Graduate Program Director will notify students how to apply each fall with notifications by early winter.
+HNFE's Graduate Program Director will notify students when applications are due.

-This endowment, which was established in 1991 in memory of Margaret Ellen Carter Hepler by her husband, Tillman M. Hepler, provides fellowships for excellent graduate students with financial support to work on their research project over the summer months.
-The number of awards and the stipend amount varies, but awardees will receive approximately $3,000.
+This endowment, which was established in 1991 in memory of Margaret Ellen Carter Hepler by her spouse, Tillman M. Hepler, provides fellowships for graduate students in HNFE with financial support to work on their research projects over the summer months.
+The number of awards and the stipend amount vary from year to year.

-Any HNFE graduate student who is actively working towards completion of a M.S. thesis or Ph.D. dissertation project is eligible.
+Any HNFE graduate student who is actively working towards completion of a Master of Science (MS) thesis or Doctor of Philosophy (PhD) dissertation project is eligible.
 Priority will be given to students who have not previously been awarded this fellowship.

-Note: Students may not concurrently hold both a Hepler Fellowship and a GA for the summer.
-Students who have completed the collection of data for their degree and are in the phase of analyzing data or writing their thesis/dissertation are not eligible.
+Note: Students may not concurrently hold both a Hepler Fellowship and a graduate assistantship for the summer.
+Students who have completed data collection for their degree and are in the phase of analyzing data or writing their thesis/dissertation are not eligible.

 This award is given annually in memory of Michael Houston, professor emeritus and former HNFE department head.
 It supports the research pursuits of a graduate student in HNFE who is funded by a graduate teaching assistantship (GTA) and who demonstrates a passion for teaching and excitement for learning.

-Master's and Doctoral level HNFE students can apply if they are presenting a paper or poster at a scientific conference or professional development meeting (e.g., American College of Sports Medicine, American Society for Nutrition)
+Master's and Doctoral level students in HNFE can apply only if they are presenting a paper or poster at a scientific conference or professional development meeting (e.g., American College of Sports Medicine, American Society for Nutrition)

 How and when to apply